Myvar/icos-dev/docs.md

 }

 ```
-We can see that the implementation uses the time provider microservice to get the time.
-In this example, by creating a private field for the microservice, the dependency injection system will automatically assign the proxy interface that will use a custom TCP binary protocol to communicate with the interface's actual implementation, running in another container.
+We can see that the implementation uses the time provider microservice to get the time in this example, by creating a private field for the microservice, the dependency injection system will automatically assign the proxy interface that will use a custom TCP binary protocol to communicate with the interface's actual implementation running in another container.

 # CFG File
 The config file must be in the ``_res`` file.
 Look at the example below with the comments describing what every setting does.